A look at Psalms 60 and 108

-Psalm 60 on the other hand has all the markings of a formal arrangement that was used at special gatherings.
+Psalm 60, on the other hand, has all the markings of a formal arrangement that was used at special gatherings.
 Asaph may have been the “director” but we don’t know for sure.
-Miktam like maskil are thought to be musical terms whose exact meaning has been lost to us, what a shame.
+Miktam like maskil is thought to be musical terms whose exact meaning has been lost to us, what a shame.
 It also has a Selah at verse 4 which may signal a pause to give time to reflect.
-The fact that David set it to the tune of another well liked song just shows that we have not changed all that much, my example is the hymn, “Amazing Grace” (it was set to a popular tune of the day).
+The fact that David set it to the tune of another well-liked song just shows that we have not changed all that much, my example is the hymn, “Amazing Grace” (it was set to a popular tune of the day).
 But the “for teaching” is what catches my eye.
 David knew the power of music to help with learning and remembering!

 Psalm 60 shows great distress and turmoil and the unspoken “where are You, God.”
 The term “banner” in verse 4 is a very “visible signal” that pulls the learner back to the Father.
 The start of Psalm 108 could not be more different with phrases like “make music with my soul” and “your faithfulness reaches to the skies.”
 Well maybe not.
 Love and faithfulness reaching to the skies and a banner do sound like the same thing.

 The shepherd, the ridiculed little brother, the youngest son, the overachieving young man who feared little are all descriptions of David.
 As complex as David may be the last two lines in this shared portion would only come from the heart of someone who has been in God’s presence and has valued that experience – “human help is worthless” and “with God, we win.”
 The box below – on the left is the shared portion, the right side is my notes.

 Reuben, Gad, Manasseh, Judah, Edom, Moab, Shechem, Genesis 49New International Version (NIV) Holy Bible, New International Version®, NIV® Copyright © 1973, 1978, 1984, 2011 by Biblica, Inc.® Used by permission.
 All rights reserved worldwide.